KurtRoepke/File-Server-Setup/README.md

 <h2>Description</h2>
-In this projectwe go over setting  up a file server to share files. we also set up permissons with group policy so certain department dont have access to documents they shouldnt see.
+In this projectwe go over setting  up a file server to share files. we also set up permissons with group policy so certain department dont have access to documents they shouldnt see.<!-- Server manager, set permissios, make gpo's, <!--Server manager, gpo for permissions, gpo for map drives -->-->
 <br />